alexpolt/alexpolt.github.io/src/atomic-data.md

   It really helps to think about lock-free operations in the following way: as soon as we touched any piece of shared data - we initiated a transaction, and the transaction should behave as stated by the ACID rules.

-Can we work on different parts of shared data?
-Yes, if the data is not connected by a dependency graph.
-Because otherwise you would have to resort to some form of locking.
+###Evil Number Two: Lifetime Management

+  Pic of a cat.